-Our programs and services for adults had grown throughout the decade.
-We opened a separate building on the Scarlet Oaks campus to house a unique partnership of federal and state agencies that we brought together for adult training.
-Once again, we took the lead in forming this partnership so that our students could be better served.
+Great Oaks programs and services for adults grew throughout the decade.
+Subsequently, we opened a separate building on the Scarlet Oaks campus to house a unique partnership of federal and state agencies that we brought together for adult training.
+Great Oaks took the lead in developing this partnership to better serve our students.

-Dan Rather featured us in a story on CBS.
-The story referred to Great Oaks as having “classrooms of the future.”
+Meanwhile, Dan Rather featured us in a story on CBS.
+The story referred to Great Oaks as having “classrooms of the future".
 Other media outlets picked up the story and aired it around the world.

-As business needed more trained employees, government leaders came to Great Oaks.
-The Secretaries of Transportation and Education selected Great Oaks to pilot a career pathway in transportation.
-Ohio’s Governor Voinovich called on Great Oaks to develop and implement a model to recruit and train workers for Airborne in Wilmington.
-Project HIRE addressed the barriers to employment, which were often overlooked, and was widely replicated.
+As businesses needed more trained employees, government leaders came to Great Oaks.
+For example, the Secretaries of Transportation and Education selected Great Oaks to pilot a career pathway in transportation.
+Ohio Governor Voinovich called on Great Oaks to develop and implement a model to recruit and train workers for Airborne in Wilmington.
+Great Oaks' Project HIRE addressed the barriers to employment, which were often overlooked, and was widely replicated.

-In his role as Chairman of the Board for Jobs for America’s Graduates, Governor Voinovich awarded Great Oaks the organization’s National Leadership Award for our ability to transition people into the workforce.
+As Chairman of the Board for Jobs for America’s Graduates, Governor Voinovich awarded Great Oaks the National Leadership Award for our ability to transition people into the workforce.

-When Ohio awarded Best Practices Awards, they recognized our programs in Apprenticeship, Business Technology and Even Start.
+The State of Ohio awarded Great Oaks with Best Practices Awards for our programs in Apprenticeship, Business Technology and Even Start.

 To keep pace with the changing times, we changed our name to Great Oaks Institute of Technology and Career Development.

-As the new century arrived, technology was shaping our lives as well as our educational system.
-“Collaboration” and “career readiness” were the new buzz words.
-For us they were always the foundation of a Great Oaks education.
+As the new century arrived, technology was shaping our lives as well as our educational system, and “Collaboration” and “career readiness” were the new buzz words, but for us they were always the foundation of a Great Oaks education.

-Representative Boehner invited Great Oaks to be the first career center to testify in Washington on the importance of the reauthorization of Perkins legislation.
+Ohio Representative Boehner invited Great Oaks to testify in Washington on the importance of the re-authorization of Perkins legislation.
 Dr. White addressed the value of career pathways and continuing education.

-The Clermont County Chamber presented us with their prestigious Pacesetter award for improving the lives of citizens through the training we offered.
+The Clermont County Chamber presented Great Oaks with their prestigious Pacesetter award for improving the lives of citizens through the training programs we offered.

 The need for life-long learning became a reality in the workplace.
-We built relationships with postsecondary institutions.
-This meant our instructors could teach academic courses that gave students both high school and college credit.
-Since 2005, our high school students have earned over 18,000 college credits.
-The National Council of Local Administrators recognized Great Oaks for this ground-breaking accomplishment.
+We built relationships with post-secondary institutions which, meant our instructors could teach academic courses that gave students both high school and college credit.
+Since 2005, our high school students have earned over 18,000 college credits, which The National Council of Local Administrators recognized as a ground-breaking accomplishment.